-Our LLB (Hons) degree gives you the legal tools you need for a career as a solicitor or barrister, as well as equipping you for employment in other areas if you choose not to go on to a professional qualification in law.
+Our LLB (Hons) degree gives you a rigorous academic legal education and a thorough grounding in legal, academic and clinical skills needed for you to pursue a career as a solicitor or barrister, as well as equipping you for employment in other areas if you choose not to go on to a professional qualification in law.
 The programme is taught by a mix of academic experts and practitioner lawyers, who put real world clinical legal experience at the heart of the programme.
 You’ll develop a critical grasp of the law and its political, social and economic contexts.
-This LLB is suited to students who have a general interest in law and legal studies and who do not want to focus on a particular area of law at this early stage.
-Our LLB programmes are flexible in structure and share a common first and second year, which gives you the option to switch to a more specialist LLB in the final year and tailor your study to a particular aspect of law.
-This allows you to take your time to decide on which aspect of law is right for you.
-Upon successful completion of the Bradford LLB Law degree, you are able to proceed to the Legal Practice Course (for aspiring solicitors) or the Bar Professional Training Course (for aspiring barristers).
-Professional accreditation The Solicitors Regulation Authority and the Bar Standards Board have accredited the Bradford LLB as a qualifying law degree.
-This means that, if you successfully complete the assessments and examinations in the seven foundations of legal knowledge and legal skills training, you will be eligible for exemption from the academic stages of training and be able to continue to the postgraduate study and practical-based training stages needed to become a solicitor or barrister in England and Wales.
+Our LLB programme is flexible in structure and has core first and second years including all seven law foundation subjects.
+This gives you the ability to switch to a more specialist LLB in the final year and tailor your study to a particular aspect of law by choosing options relating to criminal law, commercial law or social justice or choosing a range of options.
+By completing the foundation subjects early, this will also put you in a good position to obtain law work experience and placement opportunities and enhance your employability.
+It also allows you to take your time to decide on which aspect of law is right for you.
+The Bradford LLB Law degree satisfies the new Bar Standards Board law degree requirements for aspiring barristers and provides an excellent grounding for aspiring solicitors who wish to go on to prepare for the Legal Practice Course (LPC) or the Solicitors’ Qualifying Exam (SQE) which is due to commence in September 2021.
+Placement Year This 4-year programme offers you the opportunity to take up a placement in your third year.

 Year one - Business, Law and Ethics (core) Contract Law (core) Law, Social Justice and Sustainability (core) Legal Relationships, Sources and Institutions (core) Year two - Criminal Law (core) Human Rights (core) Law in a Global Context (core) Law in the Community 1 (core) The Law of Tort (core) Year four - Land Law (core) Equity and Trusts (core) Law Dissertation (option) Law in the Community 2 (option) Law in the Community 2 (extended) (option)Contemporary Issues in Criminal Law (option) International Criminal Law (option) Youth Justice (option) Crime and Society (option) Law of Evidence (option) Family Law (option) Social Welfare Law (option) Immigration and Asylum Law (option) Law of Succession (option) Employment Law (option) Commercial Law (option) Company Law (option) Intellectual Property Law (option) Competition Law (option) Banking and Finance Law (option) Law and the Internet (option) Environmental Law (option) Medical and Healthcare Law (option) Law and the Arts (option) Contemporary Issues in EU Law (option) University Elective (option) Please note that not all options will be available every year as they depend on student demand and staff availability.
 Students will be given the opportunity to state their preferences and the School of Law will do its best to accommodate these.